If you have average leadership qualities and abilities, can you still be an exceptional leader?

 Some people think that the only thing that makes a good leader is their ability to accomplish their task.

-Being a successful leader is often associated with the perception that the leader is nothing more than a figure of authority, who has simply forgotten their lack of sensitivity when taking into account other people’s opinions in the name of the company’s best interests.
+Being a successful leader is often associated with being nothing more than an authority figure who has forgotten their lack of sensitivity when taking into account other people’s opinions in the name of the company’s best interests.